 In the future, there hopefully will be long-term studies.
 The premise would be to compare the mortality-rate of polyphasic sleepers to monophasic sleepers.
 This would give clear evidence whether polyphasic sleeping is dangerous.

-In order to find evidence for the claim that polyphasic sleeping is dangerous, one would need to show:
+In conclusion, to find evidence for the claim that polyphasic sleeping is dangerous, one would need to show:

-- That there is peer-reviewed research completed showing that polyphasic sleepers suffer from a higher mortality rate.
+- There is comprehensive peer-reviewed research that shows polyphasic sleepers suffer from a higher mortality rate.